forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Gorbachev FT Interview 2004
 Mikhail Gorbachev: «Without freedom this country has no future», By Arkady Ostrovsky, Financial Times; Feb 12, 2004, <https://www.gorby.ru/en/presscenter/publication/show_23317/>

-Comments: In the statement "You can have a pocket Duma, a convenient Duma, but this could have grave consequences [for democracy]." // here, the statement is considered general i.e. in the original form without the interviewer addition '[for democracy]' ([People Interaction](../people_interactions.md)).
+> There is written "You can have a pocket Duma, a convenient Duma, but this could have grave consequences [for democracy].".
+Here, the statement is considered general i.e. in the original form without the interviewer addition '[for democracy]' ([People Interaction](../people_interactions.md)).
 We are human.

-### Opinions by People from the Rest of Europe
+### Opinions by People from the Rest of Europe and North America

 #### Schmidt on EU Policy towards Ukraine
-REASONS FOR BIG “BLUNDERS”—EU POLICY TOWARDS UKRAINE Peter Schmidt,
+Peter Schmidt, REASONS FOR BIG “BLUNDERS”—EU POLICY TOWARDS UKRAINE

 > EU thinking about Ukraine?
 (Which?):

+#### DePetris on 6 Months of War
+Daniel R DePetris, Opinion, *Six months in, the Ukraine war is a brutal stalemate with no end in sight*

+'''
+Helmuth von Moltke, the chief of staff for the Prussian army, once made the astute observation that no war plan survives “first contact” with a hostile force.
+If there was ever a war to validate that claim, it’s the one currently churning in Ukraine.
+...
+'''